easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_READINESS_GAP_ANALYSIS.md

 ### Expected Outcome
 By end of Week 4, you'll have:
 - ✅ Production environment running
-- ✅ Real users accessing Q-IDE
+- ✅ Real users accessing Top Dog
 - ✅ Full observability
 - ✅ Secure and compliant
 - ✅ Ready for enterprise